CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

    for f in beta-*.txt ; do
      mv $f $f.old
-     ./driverEclips $f.old $f
+     ../reference-attitude-generator/driverEclips $f.old $f
      rm $f.old
    done

-6) edited the files to select just a few test cases in all configurations at noon and midnight
+6) edited the files to select just a few test cases in all configurations at noon and midnight, and to remove first point in Beidou case when wrong (this is due a known limitation of eclips when starting already in Orbit Normal mode)

 7) repeat steps 4, 5 and 6 but WITHOUT applying the patches, in order to get reference data from the original Kouba reference (which of course will lead to slightly different results)